Geomty/Discord-Bot/README.md

 # Instructions
 Congrats!
-With this repository you are one step closer to making a discord bot!
+With this repository you are one step closer to making a discord bot with discord.js!
 But there are still some things you need to know.

 - Make sure you have created a bot user at https://discord.com/developers and that know know its token.
 - Make sure you have Node.js installed on your computer.